-Undeb Bangor ranked 5th in the Students' Union of the Year category of the WhatUni Student Choice Awards 2022 and ranked in the top 20 Student Crowd league table for Best Students' Union and in the top 10 ranking for Best Clubs and Societies.
-These awards are based on real student reviews.
-We won the NUS Wales Community and Solidarity award that recognised exceptional projects which have brought communities together.
-This was for our student volunteering work with the elderly and children.
+Undeb Bangor ranked 5th in the Students' Union of We are also thrilled that we ranked first as the highest-scoring Students' Union in Wales for student the Year category of the WhatUni Student Choice Awards 2022 and ranked in the top 20 Student Crowd satisfaction in the important National Student Survey. league table for Best Students' Union and in the top 10 We will continue to work hard to make sure that student ranking for Best Clubs and Societies.
+These awards are satisfaction remains high at Bangor University and to based on real student reviews.
+We won the NUS Wales ensure that Bangor students love student life.
+These Community and Solidarity award that recognised awards are testament to the hard work the Undeb exceptional projects which have brought communities team and our student leaders have put into creating together.
+This was for our student volunteering work a great experience for students bringing the student with the elderly and children. community together in these testing times.